English bluebell wood wedding inspiration from Fern and Field for a modern outdoor spring celebration

 Photographer Eva Tarnok told me that they wanted to reflect the elegance of this historic venue, but also to showcase the natural beauty surrounding it – I think they did a great job.

 I have literally poured over this shoot for hours in a bid to narrow down the beautiful images – there are just too many that I wanted to share.
-This rainy romantic Cornish wedding shoot features a real couple, a vintage bike, spring florals, and a stunningly decorated ceremony arch.
+This romantic rainy Cornish wedding shoot features a real couple, a vintage bike, spring florals, and a stunningly decorated ceremony arch.

 More and more I’m seeing inspiration shoots that use real couples, and I think it is so refreshing.
 Just like the fairytale woodland shoot we recently featured, that also featured a real-life couple, the images today just ooze with love and genuine warmth and fun.
 That’s what I want to see from an inspirational wedding shoot.
 I want to be inspired by that authenticity against a backdrop of gorgeous and interesting props and styling.
 I have a feeling that’s what you would like to see as well.